 (b) At its sole discretion, ERCOT may waive the requirement for a Security Screening Study for a GIM.

+(c) A screening study is optional for a Non-Settled Transmission Generator (NSTG).

 (2) The results of the Security Screening Study will provide an indication of the level at which the proposed generator can expect to operate simultaneously with other known generators in the area before significant transmission additions or enhancements may be required.
 During the course of the Security Screening Study, ERCOT may consult with the affected Transmission Service Provider(s) (TSP(s)), if needed, to identify the most efficient means of providing transmission service.